Leonhard Euler

 Euler is credited with being the first to develop graph theory (partly as a solution for the problem of the Seven Bridges of Königsberg, which is also considered the first practical application of topology).
 He also became famous for, among many other accomplishments, solving several unsolved problems in number theory and analysis, including the famous Basel problem.
 Euler has also been credited for discovering that the sum of the numbers of vertices and faces minus the number of edges of a polyhedron that has no holes equals 2, a number now commonly known as the Euler characteristic.
 In physics, Euler reformulated Isaac Newton's laws of motion into new laws in his two-volume work Mechanica to better explain the motion of rigid bodies.
 He contributed to the study of elastic deformations of solid objects.
 Euler formulated the partial differential equations for the motion of inviscid fluid, and laid the mathematical foundations of potential theory.

 Euler is regarded as arguably the most prolific contributor in the history of mathematics and science, and the greatest mathematician of the 18th century.
-His 866 publications and his correspondence are being collected in the Opera Omnia Leonhard Euler.
+His 866 publications and his correspondence were collected in the Opera Omnia Leonhard Euler.
 Several great mathematicians who worked after Euler's death have recognised his importance in the field: Pierre-Simon Laplace said, "Read Euler, read Euler, he is the master of us all"; Carl Friedrich Gauss wrote: "The study of Euler's works will remain the best school for the different fields of mathematics, and nothing else can replace it."
 (Note: Gauss wrote this in a letter to Paul Fuss dated September 11, 1849: "Die besondere Herausgabe der kleinern Eulerschen Abhandlungen ist gewiß etwas höchst verdienstliches, [...] und das Studium aller Eulerschen Arbeiten doch stets die beste durch nichts anderes zu ersetzende Schule für die verschiedenen mathematischen Gebiete bleiben wird."
 [The special publication of the smaller Euler treatises is certainly something highly deserving, [...] and the study of all Euler's works will always remain the best school for the various mathematical fields, which cannot be replaced by anything else.])